Hotel Ukraine: 19th century

 Eventually, the military fortification was pulled down, and as the 18th century drew to a close, development of the picturesque area quickly began turning the Ivanovo road into Ivanovskaya Street (renamed in the 1820s to Bigechevskaya when an estate of General Bigechev was constructed on it).
-At the same time, the other side of the offspur also received its share of development, and the Linden tree forest was transformed into a park with a lake (in the modern location of the Ivan Franko square); all of this was inside the grounds of a massive estate that was bought in 1862 by Kyiv University professor of medicine F. Mering.
+At the same time, the other side of the offspur also received its share of development, and the Linden tree forest was transformed into a park with a lake (in the modern location of the Ivan Franko square); all of this was inside the grounds of a massive estate that was bought in 1862 by Kyiv University professor of medicine Friedrich Mering.
 To gain additional profits, Mering allowed part of the park to be converted for the use of workshops and storage.
-When Mering died in 1895, it was possible to divide the estate into several quarters, due to the formation of the estate's service driveways.
+When Mering died in 1895, his son Michael divided the estate for development into several quarters, due to the formation of the estate's service driveways.
 One of these driveways became the modern Olhinska street, which effectively placed the offspur in the geographical layout that survives today, with the Olhinska street cutting off the offspur in the south.

 The remaining parts of the offspur, south of the Olhinska street did not receive a lot of development, as it was reserved in 1830 by the Governor of the Kiev Governorate Knyaz Levashov, who ordered the construction of a new Pechersk Fortress which would continue for almost twenty years.
 The construction would later be abandoned due to political instability in the Russian Empire.
 However, for the construction, some of Pechersk's residents had to be resettled (in all 1,180 households were demolished).
 Some of the resettling was directed towards the remaining Linden forest, which was deforested by the order of the governor.
 This area formed nowadays' most expensive city neighbourhoods: Lypky (from the Ukrainian translation of Lindens "Липки").